IBM/aspera-cli/docs/README.erb.md

 #### Faspex 5 using web browser

-For web method, create an API client in Faspex, and use options:
+For web method, create an API client in Faspex without JWT:

+* Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
+* Do not Activate JWT
+* enter https://127.0.0.1:8888 in the redirect URI
+* Click on Create Button
+* Take note of Client Id

+Then use options:

 ```text
 --auth=web